EvanJordan13/Soundboard/README.md

 # Soundboard
-Simple sound board with functionality to add and playback audio files on demand.
+Simple sound board with functionality to press one of 15 buttons to playback .WAV audio files on demand.